misakey/backend/docs/content/concepts/box-events.md

 {
   "type": "msg.file",
   "content": {
-    "encrypted": "(string) (base64): information about file encryption.", "encrypted_file_id": "(string) (uuid format): a unique identifier used to store and download the file", "deleted": { // nullable, indicates the message have been removed
+    "is_saved": "(bool): is the file in user My Documents", "encrypted": "(string) (base64): information about file encryption.", "encrypted_file_id": "(string) (uuid format): a unique identifier used to store and download the file", "deleted": { // nullable, indicates the message have been removed